sherlocknomes/sherlocknomes/README.md

 ###

-I do hacc(the mildly destructive kind) and contribute to open source Also noob game dev
+I do hacc(the mildly destructive kind) and contribute to open source

+Also noob game dev

 White hat hacker

-Programmer for 1351 TKO, a FRC team
+Programmer for 1351 TKO, an FRC team

-Building an app for ThetaHacks, go check it out! lol this died, onto another project
+### LIVE PROJECT: website
 <!--
 **sherlocknomes/sherlocknomes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.